nminhquang380/yt-comment-analysis/README.md

 2. Monitor the pipeline to ensure data is updated and processed correctly.

 ## Conclusion
 By following this plan, we will be able to analyze sentiments in YouTube comments from Joma Tech's channel, providing valuable insights through an interactive dashboard.
-This project will demonstrate the integration of various data engineering and analysis tools, including YouTube API, Snowflake, dbt, sentiment analysis models, Tableau, and Airflow.
+This project will demonstrate the integration of various data engineering and analysis tools, including YouTube API, BigQuery, dbt, sentiment analysis models, Tableau, and Airflow.